|The University of the Third Age|

 For those with a hearing aid, the Hall has a hearing loop system and to benefit from it you are advised to take a seat in one of the centre blocks of seats and to help you tune in music will be played through the loop before the meeting.

-Monday 10 December - Christmas Meeting.
-Programme to be announced.
+Monday 9 December - No Meeting.